How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Hardening Off

-Once the outdoor temperatures are creeping into the 70s (°F), you can begin bringing your plants outdoors to harden off.
-Instead of suddenly moving your plants outside into full-sun, you should adjust them gradually.
+Once the outdoor temperatures are creeping into the upper 60s and low 70s Fahrenheit, you can begin bringing your plants outdoors to harden off.
+Instead of suddenly moving your plants outside into full-sun, it is best to adjust them gradually.

 Scotch bonnet pepper plant in a large pot.